Stables at Cedar House is a Grade II listed building in the Wrexham local planning authority area, Wales. First listed on 3 June 1996. A C19 Stable.

 Description

-Included for group value with Cedar House as a good example of a mid C19 stable block retaining some original features.
+This building is included for its group value with Cedar House and serves as a good example of a mid-19th century stable block that retains several original features.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.